Icelandic phrases

 Iceland countryside directions

+Greeting people will be a common experience when visiting Iceland.
 As mentioned, greeting people will often happen in English when you are visiting Iceland as a tourist.
-It’s always nice to try your hand (or tongue) at some native phrases when talking to locals.
-Here are a few things to drop into conversation to impress your conversation partners!
+It’s always nice to try your hand (or tongue) at basic Icelandic phrases when talking to locals.

 Good morning / Good afternoon